sankethka/azps-conceptual/docs/get-started-azureps.md

 ---
-title: Getting started with Azure PowerShell | Microsoft Docs
+title: Get started with Azure PowerShell | Microsoft Docs
 description: This is a running history of changes made to Azure PowerShell in each release.
 services: azure
 author: sdwheeler